 The best time for you to post your content will vary based on the demographic of your audience and your sector.

-For example, if you are a sandwich bar open for lunch, between 11am and 2pm may be your best times for posting, while a takeaway will find evenings works much better.
+For example, if you are a sandwich bar open for lunch, between 11am and 2pm may be your best times for posting, while a takeaway will find evenings work much better.

 Think about your customers and what time they may be actively looking for your services.
 Do you sell to businesses?
 There’s a good chance between 9am and 6pm will help your content be seen.